 A Widow Must Still Open Succession in Louisiana

-Most married couples in Louisiana own property as co-owners as "community property."
+Most married couples in Louisiana own property as co-owners of "community property."
 When one spouse dies, the surviving spouse only owns one-half of the community property that they had together.
 A succession is needed to transfer ownership of the other one-half owned by the deceased spouse to the widow.

 Unless a succession is done to clear up the title to the property, the widow may run into the problems with home insurance, homestead taxes, and qualifying for benefits related to natural disasters that damage the property.
 These problems come up because the widow is not the full owner of the property.